 1.Olivia de Havilland

-Olivia Mary de Havilland DBE, born July 1, 1916, is a British-American actress whose major works spanned from 1935 to 1988.
+Olivia Mary de Havilland DBE, born July 1, 1916, was a British-American actress whose major works spanned from 1935 to 1988.
 She appeared in 49 feature films, and was one of the leading actors of her time.
 One of the last surviving stars from the Golden Age of Hollywood Cinema, her younger sister was actress Joan Fontaine.

 Starring with Errol Flynn in adventure films such as Captain Blood (1935) and The Adventures of Robin Hood (1938), as well as her role as Melanie Hamilton in Gone with the Wind (1939), she received two Best Actress Oscars, one in 1946 for To Each His Own and the second in 1949 for The Heiress, as well as being awarded the American National Medal of the Arts, the French Légion d’Honneur, and being named a Dame Commander of the Order of the British Empire.